 What’s even cooler is that you can manipulate the wave so it blocks out some sounds and lets others in.
 You can stop the sound of cement mixers outside your door but let the sound of your coworkers or your computer in easily.

 I use active noise cancellation a lot in my job, even though it’s not by nature a noisy environment, but the folks who really benefit are people in loud vehicles.
-At Solid Signal, we sell a ton of these BlueParrot headsets because truck drivers love them.
-They are specifically tuned to eliminate the kind of noises trucks make while letting in things like sirens blaring behind you.
-They’re also wireless, using Bluetooth technology for connection, and they’re the ultimate in comfort for long hauls.
+Active noise cancellation works well to restore comfort in noisy situations.

 Trust me, if you work in any sort of environment with low-frequency noise you’re going to want something with active noise cancellation.
 Most devices are tuned so that you’ll still be able to hear the important stuff around you without having to hear the loud noises that distract from your day.
 This makes them a lot better than plain hearing protectors which essentially cut you off from the world.